 ANNUAL REPORT

-Step by Step Supporting Independence LTD – Annual Report 2022/2023
+Step by Step Supporting Independence LTD – Annual Report 2023/2024

-Step by Step Supporting Independence LTD has now been successfully operating as a Registered Domiciliary Care Agency for 21 years !
-We are all extremely proud of our service and what has been achieved over these years, both in terms of the successful growth of the company and the continued achievements of our service users.
+Step by Step Supporting Independence LTD has now been successfully operating as a Registered Domiciliary Care Agency for 22 years !
+We are extremely proud of our service and what has been achieved over these years, both in terms of the successful growth of the company and the continued achievements of our service users.

 We support people with a range of disabilities to live as independently as they can in their own homes, in the Dawlish area.
 This includes service users with Learning Disability, Physical Disability and Mental Health conditions.
 We are currently supporting 36 service users in total, all of whom live in Dawlish and Dawlish Warren.

 We have continued to work closely during the course of the last 12 months with Harbuck Housing Ltd, the housing company that provides and maintains the homes of our service users.
 With their help and advice on Housing Needs, our service users have the security of very well managed and maintained homes.
+Harbuck responds quickly to all emergencies.
+Harbuck worked hard this year to keep all of our service users appropriately and locally homed when an unexpected emergency situation did occur at Barton Villas during the summer.
+Service users were temporarily homed and returned to their flats once the work was complete.
+The Step by Step staff were extremely hardworking and flexible around these temporary changes, ensuring that the service users were always as well-supported as possible.

 Staff Team